dennislee22/dennislee22.github.io/docs/cdppvc/gpuocp.md

     ![](../../assets/images/gpu/nfd4.png)

 2. SSH into the Openshift bastion node and run the following command to ensure that `ocpgpu.cdpkvm.cldr` host (with GPU card installed) has `pci-10de.present=true` field in the node specification.
-This indicates the presence of the GPU card in this particular worker node.
+This indicates the presence of Nvidia GPU card in this particular worker node.

     ```bash
     [root@ocpbastion ~]# oc describe node ocpgpu.ocp4.cdpkvm.cldr | grep pci-10de.present